The graphite space can be tough for investors to navigate. Getting a grasp on it involves knowing a little about the different types of graphite.

 Those characteristics allow graphite to be used in a variety of places, including brake linings, foundry operations, lubricants, refractory applications and steelmaking.
 However, not all graphite is suitable for all applications.
 Indeed, there are three main types of graphite, and in many cases specific applications require one type in particular.

 Here’s a brief look at those three types of graphite and how they’re used in the world today.

 Flake graphite occurs as isolated, flat, plate-like particles with either hexagonal or angular edges.
-It is found in metamorphic rocks — such as limestone, gneiss and schist — either uniformly distributed through the body of the ore or in concentrated, lens-shaped pockets.
+It is found in metamorphic rocks — such as limestone, gneiss and schist — and is distributed uniformly throughout the body of the ore or in concentrated, lens-shaped pockets.

 Flake graphite comes in four basic sizes: jumbo, large, medium and fine.
-And while it can be tough to understand how they differ and how they relate to purity, it’s important for graphite-focused investors to get a handle on those topics.
+And while it can be tough to understand how they differ and how each size relates to purity, it’s important for graphite-focused investors to get a handle on those topics.

 According to Stephen Riddle, CEO of privately owned Asbury Carbons, a supplier of carbon and graphite products for various industrial applications, industry standards for flake size are as follows:

 - Jumbo flake: +35 mesh or +500 microns